bsmith89/blog/content/Code/scipy-on-rhel.md

 distribution itself.
-I've had several opportunities to indulge this pasttime, most recently in setting up my research pipeline on the [Flux](http://cac.engin.umich.edu/resources/systems/flux) high-performance comute cluster at The University of Michigan.
+I've had several opportunities to indulge this pasttime, most recently in setting up my research pipeline on the [Flux](http://cac.engin.umich.edu/resources/systems/flux) high-performance compute cluster at The University of Michigan.

 Installing `NumPy` is usually no trouble at all, but for some reason (if you know, please tell me), `SciPy` has _always_ given me a